TraeDungy/RoyaltyX/documentation/NON_DOCKER_SETUP.md

 source venv/bin/activate  # On Windows use `venv\Scripts\activate`
 pip install -r requirements.txt

-# WeasyPrint depends on additional system packages like cairo and pango.
-# If you encounter "ModuleNotFoundError: weasyprint" after installing
+# wkhtmltopdf is required for PDF generation.
-# Python requirements, install the OS dependencies.
+# If it's missing, install the binary.
 On Debian/Ubuntu:
-# sudo apt-get install libpango-1.0-0 libpangocairo-1.0-0 libgdk-pixbuf2.0-0 libcairo2
+# sudo apt-get install wkhtmltopdf
 ```

 ## 5. Run migrations and start the backend